-Reach 4 extends from Parker Dam at River Mile (RM) 192 downstream to the southern end of the Cibola National Wildlife Refuge (RM 88).
+Reach 4 of the MSCP area extends from Parker Dam at river mile (RM) 192 downstream to the southern end of Cibola National Wildlife Refuge (RM 88).
 Reach 5 continues from here downstream to Imperial Diversion Dam at RM 49.2 (figure 1).
-The focal area of this study is from the Palo Verde Diversion Dam north of Ehrenberg, Arizona, downstream approximately 45 river miles to Walter's Camp, California.
-Fish were released into one of five backwaters within this zone: A7 upper, C7 (McIntyre Park), A10 upper, A10 lower, or C10 (Ehler's) (figure 2).
-All backwaters are connected to the main river channel by way of a culvert or a boat-accessible channel (figure 3).
+The focal area of this study is from the Palo Verde Diversion Dam north of Ehrenberg, AZ downstream approximately 45 river miles to Walter's Camp, CA. Fish were released into one of five backwaters within this zone: A7 upper, A10 upper, A10 lower, C7 (McIntyre) or C10 (Ehler's) (figure 2).
+All backwaters are connected to the main river channel by way of a culvert or a boataccessible channel (figure 3).